rsc-cis133DA-in-v12/CIS133DA-L6-Project-Template/README.md

 ![Screenshot social_media.html with CSS](https://raw.githubusercontent.com/rsc-cis133DA-in-v12/CourseResources/main/L6-example2.png)

 ## Submit the Project
-There are several steps to submit your project.
-You will be using the Pull Request to submit a comment through GitHub, and also submitting the URL to your Repo through RioLearn.
-Follow these steps carefully.
+Once you have completed your project, you need to let your instructor know that it is ready to be graded.
+This is done by submitting the Repo URL to the assignment in RioLearn.

    > **TIP:** If you need a refresher on how to submit your work, view: [Submitting Assignments & Viewing Feedback](https://riosalado.coursearc.com/content/cis-public/using-git-github-and-vs-code/submitting-assignments-and-viewing-feedback).
 1. Save the file.
 You can either select **FILE>SAVE** or use the keyboard shortcut **CTRL+S**.